-In the classic 4th installment of the Rocky series, the Italian Stallion has to deal with the loss of his best friend, Apollo Creed.
+In the classic, and arguably best, installment of the Rocky series, the Italian Stallion has to deal with the loss of his best friend, Apollo Creed.

-And climb into the ring against a 6’4, 260lb Siberian express train that destroys whatever he hits.
+And then climb into the ring against the man who killed him.
+A 6’4, 260lb Siberian express train that destroys whatever he hits.